-In the holiday spirit, we teamed up with our friend Kayleigh Kosmas of Oh Honey to create a Halloween-inspired bowl of goodness to repel those pesky vampires or at least use up all of your beets.
-Kayleigh used our Imperfect beets, garlic, onions, and olive oil to create this delightful and nourishing soup that’s so good it’s scary.
+In the holiday spirit, we teamed up with our friend Kayleigh Kosmas of Oh Honey to create a Halloween-inspired bowl of goodness perfect for repelling pesky vampires and using up all of your beets.
+Kayleigh used our Imperfect beets, garlic, onions, and olive oil to create this delightful and nourishing soup.
+It’s so good, it’s scary.

-- 5 c of Imperfect beets, peeled and chopped into 1″ pieces
+- 5 cups beets, peeled and chopped into 1″ pieces

 - 1 Imperfect garlic bulb